Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Views on Intelligence

-The quest for defining intelligence is a multifaceted challenge, labyrinthine in its nature and diverse in its interpretations.
-Intelligence includes a spectrum of cognitive abilities, adaptive behaviors, and problem-solving skills exhibited predominantly by living organisms.
-At its center, intelligence refers to the capacity to acquire knowledge, reason abstractly (including counterfactual thinking), solve problems, learn from exploratory experience (through interactions with the three dimensional world model), and adapt to unseen circumstances through generalization, quickly without necessarily using many examples (one-shot learning \cite{vinyals2016matching}).
-Intelligence might manifest itself in diverse forms across species, each tailored to suit the ecological niche and evolutionary context of the organism.
-Human intelligence, often pointed at as the cornerstone of cognitive evolution, is characterized by its complexity, versatility, and capacity for symbolic thought, language, and cultural and societal intercourse.
-However, defining human intelligence as the ultimate form of intelligence risks anthropocentric bias and overlooks the diverse manifestations of intelligence found in other organisms \cite{anderson2010octopus} or more recently in self-learning machines \cite{vallor2017artificial}.
+Intelligence includes a spectrum of cognitive abilities, adaptive behaviors, and problem-solving skills exhibited by living organisms.
+At its core, intelligence involves the capacity to acquire knowledge, reason abstractly ({e.g.} counterfactual thinking), solve problems, learn from exploratory experience ({in 3D} world model), and adapt to unseen circumstances (generalization) quickly without necessarily using many examples ({e.g.} one-shot learning \cite{vinyals2016matching}). {Intelligence manifests in diverse forms across species, each adapted to its ecological niche and evolutionary context.
+Human intelligence, often seen as the pinnacle of cognition, is marked by complexity, versatility, and symbolic thought, language, and culture.} However, defining human intelligence as the ultimate form of intelligence risks anthropocentric bias and overlooks the diverse manifestations of intelligence found in other organisms \cite{anderson2010octopus}.